Explaining Bayesian Neural Networks: Acknowledgements

 \section{Acknowledgements}

-This work was partly funded by the German Ministry for Education and Research as BIFOLD -- Berlin Institute for the Foundations of Learning and Data (ref.\ 01IS18025A and ref.\ 01IS18037A), and the German Research Foundation (DFG) as Math+: Berlin Mathematics Research Center (EXC 2046/1, project-ID: 390685689).
-This work was partly supported by the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grants funded by the Korea Government (No. 2019-0-00079, Artificial Intelligence Graduate School Program, Korea University).
-Furthermore, this work was supported by the Carl-Zeiss Foundation and through the DFG awards KL 2698/2-1 and KL 2698/5-1, and the BMBF awards 01IS18051A, 031B0770E, and 01IS21010C.
-Moreover, the work was partly supported by the German Ministry for Education and Research through the third-party funding project Explaining 4.0 (ref.
-01IS20055).
-Correspondence to MMCH, KRM, MK.
+This work was partly funded by the Federal Ministry of Research, Technology and Space (formerly BMBF) through the projects Explaining 4.0 (ref.
+01IS200551), REFRAME (ref.
+01IS24073B), PIAD (ref.
+01IS24071A), and BIFOLD -- Berlin Institute for the Foundations of Learning and Data (ref.
+BIFOLD24B).
+KRM was funded in part by the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grants funded by the Korea Government (No. 2019-0-00079, Artificial Intelligence Graduate School Program, Korea University).
+MK acknowledges support by the DFG through FOR 5359 (KL 2698/6-1, KL 2698/7-1), TRR 375 (ID 511263698), SPP 2298 (KL 2698/5-2), and SPP 2331 (KL 2698/11-1), and by the Carl-Zeiss Foundation through the initiatives AI-Care and Process Engineering 4.0.